pgadmin-org/pgadmin4/docs/en_US/oauth2.rst

     "OAUTH2_SCOPE", "Oauth scope, ex: 'openid email profile'.
 Note that an 'email' claim is required in the resulting profile."
     "OAUTH2_ICON", "The Font-awesome icon to be placed on the oauth2 button,  ex: fa-github" "OAUTH2_BUTTON_COLOR", "Oauth2 button color"
-    "OAUTH2_AUTO_CREATE_USER", "Set the value to *True* if you want to automatically create a pgAdmin user corresponding to a successfully authenticated Oauth2 user.
+    "OAUTH2_USERNAME_CLAIM", "The claim which is used for the username.
+If the value is empty the email is used as username, but if a value is provided, the claim has to exist.
+Ex: *oid* (for AzureAD)" "OAUTH2_AUTO_CREATE_USER", "Set the value to *True* if you want to automatically create a pgAdmin user corresponding to a successfully authenticated Oauth2 user.
     Please note that password is not stored in the pgAdmin database."